 The lesser kestrel of Matera

-It didn’t take long to find out that Matera, in addition to the sassi, is also famous for its lesser kestrels colony.
+It didn’t take long to find out that Matera, in addition to the sassi, is famous for its lesser kestrels colony.
 They are a type of falcon, surprisingly enough not closely related to kestrels.
 Their Italian name is grillaio and they are all over the city during spring and summer.

 In April, these birds travel from Africa to Italy and stay until the end of September.
 The Materani have adopted this bird and help them out by the construction of particular nest boxes.